Skip to main content

 7.3/10

-pg 128m
+128m

-Stars Tom Hanks, Geena Davis, Lori Petty
+Tom Hanks, Geena Davis, Madonna

-Directed by Penny Marshall
+Directed by

 Focused on the family dynamic between two sisters, A League of Their Own is a delight from beginning to end and one of the only movies on this list that surely passes the Bechdel test.
 In the early 1940s, America’s young men went off to war, which left American baseball severely lacking.
-A fictional story based on true events, this film follows the first women’s baseball league which was born during the war to keep the spirit of baseball alive.
-Ultimately, though, A League of Their Own is about hope and perseverence, and it also features an all-time great comedic performance from Tom Hanks as the team’s coach.
+A fictional story based on true events, this film follows the first women’s baseball league, which was born during the war to keep the spirit of baseball alive.
+Ultimately, though, A League of Their Own is about hope and perseverance, and it also features an all-time great comedic performance from Tom Hanks as the team’s coach.

 The Sandlot (1993)